-The subject lands were created through a plan of subdivision and the lot in question has a frontage of 17.5 metres (57.4 feet) along Crestview Drive and an area of approximately 665 square metres (0.16 acres), which is in compliance with the requirements of the Urban Residential First Density (UR1) Zone.
-The lot is being purchased by a future home owner where they are proposing to construct a single detached home on the lot.
+The subject lands were created through a plan of subdivision and the lot in question has a frontage of 22 metres (72.2 feet) along Edgeview Crescent and an area of approximately 880 m (0.22 ac), which is in compliance with the requirements of the Urban Residential First Density (UR1) Zone.
+The owner of the lands intends to build a single storey detached dwelling on the land.

-The lands are surrounded by lots for future single detached residential units on all sides and are located within the Southwinds subdivision.
+The lands are surrounded by lots on all sided for future single detached residential units and is located within the Southwinds subdivision.
 They are designated 'Settlement Area' in the County of Middlesex Official Plan, 'Residential' in the Middlesex Centre Official Plan, and zoned Urban Residential First Density (UR1) Zone in Middlesex Centre's Comprehensive Zoning By-law.